Photos: Dream host the Liberty

 1 /

-Atlanta Dream center Tina Charles, facing, attempts a shot against New York Liberty forward Breanna Stewart (30) during the first half at the Gateway Center Arena, Thursday, June 6, 2024, in Atlanta.
+Atlanta Dream guard Rhyne Howard (10) and Atlanta Dream forward Naz Hillmon (00) walk off of the court after their loss to the New York Liberty at the Gateway Center Arena, Thursday, June 6, 2024, in Atlanta.
+The Dream lost 78-61.
 (Jason Getz / AJC)

 Cookie Settings